 - Expert [CI do 10 damage if they hit from the back, 20 if from the front]

-- Expert Realism [CI do high amounts of damage and body shot damage is decreased, snipers are no longer over-powered]
+- Expert Realism [CI do high amounts of damage and body shot damage is decreased, snipers are no longer one-shots]

 Start from Normal difficulty and work your way to the more difficult levels.
 Expert is when it becomes really difficult as you can only take a few hits before being incapped, so try to practice not getting hit before you venture into Expert mode.
 Do not get used to relying on the snipers in Campaign as there is a drastic drop in power when going into Realism.Realism Mode